Why San Ramon

 Does Lily Garipova speak Russian for San Ramon transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers across the entire Tri-Valley including San Ramon, with disclosure review and negotiation in either Russian or English.
+Lily represents Russian-speaking buyers and sellers across the entire Tri-Valley including San Ramon, with disclosure review and negotiation in either English or Russian.
 Russian-language San Ramon page: lilygaripova.com/ru/san-ramon-realtor/.

 How are San Ramon schools split between Dougherty Valley High and California High?